RakshithDN/multi-disease-prediction/README.md

 ## 🚀 Future Enhancements

-Integrate SBERT symptom similarity model for free-text input
+- Fine-tune or upgrade the SBERT model for better medical text understanding

-Add more diseases and symptoms
+- Expand the dataset to include more diseases and diverse symptom variations

-Use a weighted ensemble (based on confidence)
+- Implement a **weighted ensemble** approach (based on model confidence scores)

-Deploy to cloud (Render / Hugging Face / Railway)
+- Deploy the web app on a public cloud (Render / Hugging Face / Railway)

-Add authentication for multiple users
+- Add user authentication and history tracking
+- Build a REST API version for integration with hospital systems or mobile apps

 ## 🙌 Credits
 **Developed by:** Rakshith D N